 2. Cutting and Shaping: Once the wood is selected, it's cut into cylindrical shapes.
 The length and diameter can vary based on the intended use of the peg.
 The wood is then shaped to have a slight taper towards one end, which aids in installation.

-3. Sanding: After shaping, the pegs are sanded to achieve a smooth finish.
+3. Sanding: After shaping, the pegs are sanded to achieve a smooth, classic shaker style finish.
 This not only enhances the appearance but also ensures that items hung on the pegs won't snag or tear.

 4. Finishing: To protect the wood and enhance its natural beauty, a finish is applied.
-This could be a clear varnish or a stain to give the pegs a particular hue.
+This could be a clear varnish, Osmo wood oils, or a stain to give the pegs a particular hue.

 Materials Used in Shaker Pegs